Building My First Chrome Extension with AI

 My takeaways

-Before building Swedish Sidekick, I actually tried creating a full web-based app — complete with user accounts, a dashboard, and spaced repetition features.
+Before building this Chrome extension, I had an ambition to create a full web-based app with complete with user accounts, a dashboard, and spaced repetition features.
 It quickly became overwhelming.

 So I stepped back, refocused on the core need: helping myself learn and retain new vocabulary within context.
 Once I narrowed the scope, everything became clearer.
-Clarifying priorities not only made the build easier — it made the prototype possible.
+Clarifying priorities not only made the build easier, which also made the prototype possible.

 2. AI is a fantastic help to build an MVP with

-You don’t need to be an engineer to build something functional anymore.
-With clear prompts and curiosity, AI can take you from idea to working prototype in days or even hours.
+You don’t need to be a full engineer team to build something functional anymore.
+With clear prompts and intentions, you can ask AI to help you from idea to working prototype in days or even hours.
 It’s an incredibly empowering feeling.

 3. Cursor bridges the Designer–Developer gap